Topological data analysis: Multidimensional persistence

 Multidimensional persistence is important to TDA.
 The concept arises in both theory and practice.
 The first investigation of multidimensional persistence was early in the development of TDA.
-Carlsson-Zomorodian introduced the theory of multidimensional persistence in and in collaboration with Singh introduced the use of tools from symbolic algebra (Grobner basis methods) to compute MPH modules.
+Carlsson-Zomorodian introduced the theory of multidimensional persistence in and in collaboration with Singh introduced the use of tools from symbolic algebra (Gröbner basis methods) to compute MPH modules.
 Their definition presents multidimensional persistence with n parameters as a $\mathbb{Z}^n$ graded module over a polynomial ring in n variables.
 Tools from commutative and homological algebra are applied to the study of multidimensional persistence in work of Harrington-Otter-Schenck-Tillman.
 The first application to appear in the literature is a method for shape comparison, similar to the invention of TDA.